Panda Bear (musician): Animal Collective

 As a teen, Lennox began listening to electronic music styles such as house and techno, and artists such as Aphex Twin, all of which became a major influence on his later work.
 He recorded and performed music solo and with friends.
-Lennox started using the name "Panda Bear" because he drew pictures of pandas for the artwork of his recordings.

 Lennox had been friends with Deakin (Josh Dibb) since the second grade.
 Deakin introduced Lennox to his high school friends Avey Tare (Dave Portner) and Geologist (Brian Weitz).
 For years, the four of them swapped homemade recordings, shared musical ideas and performed in different group configurations.
 Lennox, along with Deakin moved to New York in 2000.
 The band then became more collaborative in nature and they finally settled on the name "Animal Collective".

 Since the 2007 releases of Panda Bear's Person Pitch and Animal Collective's Strawberry Jam, he has focused more on using samplers and other electronics in their shows.
 He has named Black Dice as a major influence stating "Black Dice took us on our first tour and I feel like the wisest things I've learned about being in a band I learned by watching them."
 He said he looks to Black Dice "as a model for a band...
 I feel like as a band, I can't speak for the other guys [of Animal Collective], but certainly for myself, like I modelled the way I approach to everything with the band watching the way Black Dice did it."
 In addition to singing, Lennox played drums and occasionally guitar in Animal Collective's live performances.
 He cites Stewart Copeland as the biggest influence on his drumming style; for his drumming work on Animal Collective's 2022 album Time Skiffs, Lennox cited James Brown's drummers, especially Clyde Stubblefield, as influences.